 Sedum greggii Hemsl.

-Sedum greggii is a perennial succulent plant with cone-shaped rosettes at the base of the flowering branches.
-Leaves are alternate oblanceolate or elliptic, rounded to obtuse, up to 0.5 inch (1.3 cm) long and up 0.2 inch (0.5 cm) wide.
-Flowering stems are branched, up to 6 inches (15 cm) tall.
-Flowers are star-shaped and yellow in color.
-After yellow flowers are spent in midsummer, tightly packed, imbricate leaves form cone-like rosettes at bases of stems.
+Sedum greggii is a small succulent that forms cone-shaped rosettes at the base of the flowering stems.
+Leaves are alternate oblanceolate or elliptic, rounded to obtuse, up to 0.5 inches (1.3 cm) long, and up to 0.2 inches (0.5 cm) wide.
+Flowers are star-shaped with sulfur yellow petals, sometimes with red-speckled keel, and appear on up to 6 inches (15 cm) tall stems in summer.
+After flowers are spent in midsummer, the tightly packed imbricate leaves form rosettes at the base of stems.
 These buds elongate the following winter.
-By spring, stems are seen for the first time as simple, terminal inflorescences of several flowers rise above still relatively tightly packed, elongated tufts.
+By spring, the stems are seen for the first time as simple terminal inflorescences of several flowers that rise above still relatively tightly packed elongated tufts.

 How to Grow and Care